Pooria-H/Todo-VanillaJs/readme.md

 ---

-- No Framework or Library used except an Web-icons library called feather.js
+- No Framework or Library used except a Web-icons library called feather.js

 - The main template stored in a `text/template` script tag.